 47) The average number of weeks between submission and publication are: a) for Normal Review: 15 weeks, b) for Rapid Review: 2 weeks.
 For rapid review charges contact the journal Managing Editor (email@example.com).

 48) Openess of the Journal

-All the content of the journal is available immediately upon online publication as well as an Early View.
+All the content of the journal for each issue is available immediately upon online publication.
+Once the proofs are made the articles are uploaded open access / free download as an Early View.

 - SC follows the Budapest Open Access Initiative definition of Open Access.

 - Articles published in SC will be Open Access articles distributed under the terms and conditions of the Creative Commons Attribution License (CC BY).

 - SC allows readers to read, download, share (copy and redistribute the material in any medium or format), adapt (remix, transform, and build upon the material for any purpose, even commercially), search or link to the full text of its articles, and for any other lawful purpose, in concordance to Creative Commons Attribution License (CC BY).

 - Journal allows the author(s) to hold the copyright without restrictions: Yes